-This is one of those of be careful what you wish for.
-It’s the double edged sword of having a lot and then becoming slaves to your possessions.
+This is one of those be careful what you wish for.
+It’s the double-edged sword of having a lot and then become slaves to your possessions.
 You begin to focus on those and not losing them sometimes at the expense of personal contentment and relationship building/strengthening.

 It’s important to recognize that investors and markets are highly influenced by fear and greed.
 As it’s been said, markets go up like an escalator and they often drop like an elevator.
 Recognizing the potential for craziness among market participants can keep us from going insane and actually if we are prepared, we welcome such collective madness.

 I have learned an incredible amount from films, books, songs, traveling, walking cities without a purpose other than to observe and be open to discovery and wonder.
 There is no substitute for going out and being part of the world and tapping into some of the great geniuses the world has known in various disciplines to find wisdom and courage, two critical skills to investing successfully.
 The former helps avoid catastrophic losses while the latter offers the potential for extraordinary gains.

 Never stop inquiring, wondering, asking why.
 Questions are so much more important than answers because they help us train our brain to think more expansively and creatively.